Blackstone (NYSE:BX) Issues Earnings Results

-Blackstone (NYSE:BX – Get Rating) posted its earnings results on Thursday.
-The asset manager reported $1.55 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.23 by $0.32, MarketWatch Earnings reports.
-The business had revenue of $5.13 billion during the quarter, compared to analyst estimates of $2.54 billion.
-Blackstone had a return on equity of 17.72% and a net margin of 25.94%.
-The company’s quarterly revenue was down 3.3% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.96 EPS.
+Blackstone (NYSE:BX – Get Rating) posted its quarterly earnings results on Thursday.
+The asset manager reported $1.55 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.23 by $0.32, MarketWatch Earnings reports.
+Blackstone had a net margin of 25.94% and a return on equity of 17.72%.
+The firm had revenue of $5.13 billion during the quarter, compared to the consensus estimate of $2.54 billion.
+During the same quarter in the previous year, the firm posted $0.96 earnings per share.
+The company’s revenue was down 3.3% on a year-over-year basis.

-The firm also recently announced a quarterly dividend, which was paid on Monday, February 14th.
-Investors of record on Monday, February 7th were issued a dividend of $1.45 per share.
-This represents a $5.80 dividend on an annualized basis and a dividend yield of 5.14%.
-The ex-dividend date was Friday, February 4th.
-This is an increase from Blackstone’s previous quarterly dividend of $1.03.
-Blackstone’s dividend payout ratio is currently 71.25%.
+The business also recently declared a quarterly dividend, which was paid on Monday, February 14th.
+Shareholders of record on Monday, February 7th were issued a $1.45 dividend.
+The ex-dividend date of this dividend was Friday, February 4th.
+This represents a $5.80 dividend on an annualized basis and a dividend yield of 5.11%.
+This is a boost from Blackstone’s previous quarterly dividend of $1.03.
+Blackstone’s dividend payout ratio (DPR) is currently 71.25%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Bank Julius Baer & Co.
-Ltd Zurich purchased a new stake in shares of Blackstone during the fourth quarter valued at $37,000.
-Raleigh Capital Management Inc. purchased a new stake in shares of Blackstone during the fourth quarter valued at $40,000.
-Autumn Glory Partners LLC purchased a new stake in shares of Blackstone during the fourth quarter valued at $345,000.
-V Wealth Advisors LLC boosted its position in shares of Blackstone by 2.5% during the fourth quarter.
-V Wealth Advisors LLC now owns 4,459 shares of the asset manager’s stock valued at $577,000 after buying an additional 108 shares during the last quarter.
-Finally, Toroso Investments LLC boosted its position in shares of Blackstone by 45.2% during the fourth quarter.
-Toroso Investments LLC now owns 7,624 shares of the asset manager’s stock valued at $987,000 after buying an additional 2,374 shares during the last quarter.
-61.09% of the stock is currently owned by hedge funds and other institutional investors.
+In other Blackstone news, insider John G. Finley sold 30,000 shares of the stock in a transaction dated Wednesday, February 2nd.
+The stock was sold at an average price of $137.38, for a total transaction of $4,121,400.00.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, major shareholder Holdings L.P.
+Blackstone III sold 52,900 shares of Blackstone stock in a transaction dated Tuesday, March 1st.
+The shares were sold at an average price of $61.23, for a total value of $3,239,067.00.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders have sold 1,078,452 shares of company stock valued at $68,279,978.
+1.00% of the stock is currently owned by insiders.

-BX has been the subject of several recent analyst reports.
-Wells Fargo & Company cut their price objective on Blackstone from $124.00 to $120.00 and set an “equal weight” rating for the company in a report on Tuesday.
-BNP Paribas lowered Blackstone from an “outperform” rating to a “neutral” rating and set a $135.00 price objective for the company. in a report on Thursday, April 7th.
-Morgan Stanley cut their price objective on Blackstone from $166.00 to $154.00 and set an “overweight” rating for the company in a report on Wednesday.
-StockNews.com initiated coverage on Blackstone in a research note on Thursday, March 31st.
-They issued a “hold” rating for the company.
-Finally, Citigroup cut their target price on Blackstone from $132.50 to $117.00 and set a “neutral” rating for the company in a research note on Tuesday, April 12th.
-Eight equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $137.55.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Morgan Stanley boosted its position in Blackstone by 9.0% during the second quarter.
+Morgan Stanley now owns 20,477,273 shares of the asset manager’s stock worth $1,989,163,000 after purchasing an additional 1,691,281 shares in the last quarter.
+Flagship Harbor Advisors LLC lifted its position in shares of Blackstone by 22.7% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 21,720 shares of the asset manager’s stock valued at $2,810,000 after buying an additional 4,016 shares in the last quarter.
+Marshall Wace LLP grew its stake in Blackstone by 119.0% in the 4th quarter.
+Marshall Wace LLP now owns 55,865 shares of the asset manager’s stock valued at $7,227,000 after acquiring an additional 30,351 shares during the period.
+Advisors Asset Management Inc. increased its holdings in Blackstone by 61.7% in the 4th quarter.
+Advisors Asset Management Inc. now owns 22,851 shares of the asset manager’s stock worth $2,957,000 after acquiring an additional 8,715 shares in the last quarter.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich acquired a new position in Blackstone during the fourth quarter worth $37,000.
+Hedge funds and other institutional investors own 61.09% of the company’s stock.

 Blackstone Company Profile (Get Rating)